-We have now made it through January of 2021, and we all feel the need to look ahead.
+We have now made it through 2021, and we all feel the need to look ahead.
 The future isn’t exactly clear, but as leaders, we cannot sit by on the side-lines anymore.
 Now is the time to really look at what has sustained you in the last 11 months and think about where you want to go next.
 A big part of that decision is to evaluate and support the people who will get you to the next level.

 Business leaders, regardless of industry, must realize that there is a real need for change coming.
 If their business hasn’t already made long-term plans for adaptation in the last year, it’s something that must be considered if you don’t want to be left behind.
 However, it’s incredibly hard to plan when the next few months remain so unpredictable.

 We’d be very naïve to think that we ever can go back to business exactly as it was before, and all of our employees can go back to working in the same positions with the same responsibilities.

 For one thing, we’re all much more reliant on technology, and online resources, so many businesses have had to speed up the already complex digitization process, leading to an urgent need for tech talent.
 With a rise in automation taking over the world of work, many roles are becoming obsolete.
 Machines and computers can often do the same job accurately, quickly, and efficiently at a lower cost.
 In a similar sense, the pandemic is making some industries reconsider operations.
 Take retail as an example; when we can all shop online, is there as much need for face to face customer service as there once was?
 Mass layoffs and job losses in customer-facing roles are raising questions about the future of work.
 We’ve seen more and more candidates choosing to reskill and change career paths to embrace what is currently in demand.